smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Added selection by postal code; WGS 84 lat/long SRID X/Y;
 * Regression test pull #47 (Change database access in R to use RJDBC) and add_study_selection_to_json;
 * Progress of shapefile display setup after "apply" button in shapefile load modal;

-* Risk analysis front end issues/todo:
-  * Disable "apply" button in shapefile load modal after pushed (so you don't do it twice while waiting);
-  * "Green" display shapefile selection and centroids display when selected;
-  * Check selection methods (e.g. by attribute: DB; bands 69, 63, 0) are saved to study selection;
-  * Remove disabled AOI code;
-  * Fix height interaction with shapefile selector modal for smaller heights then fixed modal height;
-  * Improve scaling in shapefile properties table, 40:60 split;
-  * Issue if with selectionState if "cancel" button used - shape remains!
-Needs a transaction time so the shape tree can be pruned;
-  * Separate in selectionState map display methods from maptable directive;

 #### 30th July to 3rd August